WarinSKM/allocation/README.md

 npm run mock
 ```

-This rewrites the JSON files in `src/data/db/` and `public/data/suborders.json`.
+This rewrites the JSON files in `src/data/db/`.